 Shopping for car insurance online without a car insurance broker

-If you feel comfortable on your own, you can shop for online car insurance and compare rates from several insurance companies, including many of the same companies that work with agents or brokers.
+If you feel comfortable, you can shop for online car insurance and compare rates from several insurance companies, including many of the same companies that work with agents or brokers.

-You can use a website that lets you compare prices from several insurers, such as carinsurance.com, or you can get price insurance quotes directly from the insurance company.
+You can use a website that lets you compare prices from several insurers, such as carinsurance.com, or get price insurance quotes directly from the insurance company.
 If you know how much auto insurance you need, this can be a way to quickly compare insurance rates or start your research on your own at any time.
-Make sure you’re comparing insurance policy quotes for the same amount of coverage with each insurer.
+Make sure you compare insurance policy quotes for the same amount of coverage with each insurer.

 Without an agent or broker, you won’t have the personalized attention to help assess whether you have the right coverage.
 For example, an agent or broker may help you determine how much liability coverage is recommended based on your assets and risk factors.